Kong/docs.konghq.com/TECHNICAL-WRITING-GUIDE.md

 *Introduction [h3]*

-How-To guides should start with an introduction.
+How-to guides should start with an introduction.
 It should be limited to a few succinct sentences or paragraphs that introduces what the user will be learning to do.
 A “how-to” guide should provide an end-goal, or something that the user will accomplish by following the steps.